What Kind of Intelligent are You?

 If I'm honest, part of the reason is that I'm afraid I wouldn't score well.
 (I suppose there's still that part of me that wants to make the good grades.)

 But there's another reason, too.
 From a young age, my parents taught us that there are different types of smart.
 Some people are 'book smart', and others have more 'common sense.'
-Not everyone can sing well, etc.
+Not everyone can sing well or play baseball or make straight As.

 He created a model featuring 7 types of intelligence: